Active Families, Active Lives (AFAL)

 Next steps

 After this appointment, taking into consideration the needs of the family, the team will meet to discuss your case and plan the best way forward for your child and family.
 Some people may need to see multiple team members, whilst others may require work with one or two healthcare professionals.
-We offer an array of interventions including face to face, telephone, groups and workshops.
+We offer a number of different interventions including face to face, telephone appointments and workshops.

 Apple character waving